Teresa Herrera Trophy: Women's tournament

-Since 2013 a women's football trophy is also held.
-Until 2016, when Deportivo La Coruña created its women's football section, the tournament was hosted by a local women's team.
+Since 2013, a women's football edition of the trophy has also been held.
+Until 2016, when Deportivo de La Coruña established its women's football section, the tournament was hosted by a local women's team.

-The inaugural edition was contested by the two top local teams, second tier Victoria CF and third tier Orzán SD.
+The inaugural edition was contested by the two local teams, second-tier Victoria CF and third-tier Orzán SD.

-In 2014 the match was played in Riazor for the first time, and it featured a foreign opponent, Boavista FC.
-A qualifier tournament for several local teams was arranged, which was won by defending champion Victoria.
-Boavista played with old Deportivo uniforms since their own were stolen.
+In 2014, the match was played at the Riazor for the first time and featured a foreign opponent, Boavista FC.
+A qualifying tournament for several local teams was held, which was won by the defending champions, Victoria.
+Boavista played in old Deportivo uniforms after their own kits were stolen.

-In 2015, Victoria again made it to the Trophy after beating Orzán on penalties, but this time it suffered a crushing defeated against 3-times national champion Rayo Vallecano.
+In 2015, Victoria again made it to the Trophy after beating Orzán on penalties, but suffered a defeated against three-times national champions Rayo Vallecano.